-Sales in Canada during the first six months of fiscal 2023 decreased 20% compared to last year due to a decrease in sales of all product categories.
-Quebec sales decreased 24% due to a decrease in sales of all product categories.
-Sales in Ontario decreased 23% due to a decrease in sales of all product categories.
-Sales in Western Canada decreased 23% due to a decrease in sales of all product categories.
-Atlantic region sales decreased 3% due to a decrease in sales of all product categories except for lumber products.
+Sales in Canada during the first six months of fiscal 2024 decreased 2% compared to last year due to a decrease in sales of all product categories except for commodity and specialty panels.
+Quebec sales increased 3% due to an increase in sales of all product categories except for building material.
+Sales in Ontario decreased 6% due to a decrease in sales of all product categories except for commodity and specialty panels.
+Sales in Western Canada increased 2% due to an increase in sales of commodity and specialty panels and building material.
+Atlantic region sales decreased 6% due to a decrease in sales of all product categories except for building material.

-Geographical Distribution of Sales for the Six Months ended May 31, 2023
+Geographical Distribution of Sales for the Six Months ended May 31, 2024

-Sales in the United States during the first six months of fiscal 2023 decreased 29% on a Canadian dollar basis compared to last year mostly due to a decrease in sales of all product categories except for building materials.
-On US dollar basis, US denominated sales decreased 33% compared to last year.
-Finally, export sales decreased 33% during the first six months of fiscal 2023 compared to last year mostly due to a decrease in sales of lumber and flooring products.
+Sales in the United States during the first six months of fiscal 2024 increased 10% on a Canadian dollar basis compared to last year mostly due to an increase in sales of building materials and lumber products.
+On U.S. dollar basis, U.S. denominated sales increased 10% compared to last year.
+Finally, export sales decreased 2% during the first six months of fiscal 2024 compared to last year mostly due to a decrease in sales of all product categories except for flooring products.